eramirez1905/test1/docs/plugins.rst

         # buttons.
         operator_extra_links = []

 You can derive it by inheritance (please refer to the example below).
-In the example, all options have been defined as class attributes, but you can also define them as properties if you need to perform additional initialization.
 Please note ``name`` inside this class must be specified.

 After the plugin is imported into Airflow, you can invoke it using statement like